How to calculate margin vs. markup

 This is where the concept of markup comes in.
 Depending on where you search, you can get differing answers for what markup is, and what it has to do with something called margin (or gross profit margin).

-If you’re wondering how to untangle that web of M-words and learn what the difference is between margin vs markup, you’ve come to the right place.
+If you’re wondering how to untangle that web of M-words and learn what the difference is between margin vs. markup, then you’ve come to the right place.

 Let’s get started, shall we?